clarebuckley/stars-from-star-wars/README.md

 * Added feature to search for characters by name
 * Use types on each API request, and wherever else applicable
 * Add 404 page
+* Move all data getting/setting into a store as one central place (instead of getting/setting in a mix of both components and stores)

 ## Test scenarios
 Due to time constraints, unit testing has not been added to the project.